turnstok/page-fragments/README.md

 ## Label

-This fragment replicates the functionality provided by the [Clay Label](https://help.liferay.com/hc/en-us/articles/360028832532-Clay-Labels-and-Links#labels) implemented in Liferay, providing the user with the ability to configure the lable as follows:
+This fragment replicates the functionality provided by the [Clay Label](https://help.liferay.com/hc/en-us/articles/360028832532-Clay-Labels-and-Links#labels) implemented in Liferay, providing the user with the ability to configure the label as follows:

 ### Label Types:
 * Secondary (Gray) (Default)